discindo/discindo-org/content/post/2024-06-21-joining-the-flock-from-r-working-with-data-on-mother-duck/index.en.md

 )
 ```

-Note that we have to specify the database name `sample_data` and the
+Note that we have to specify the database name: `sample_data`, and the
-schema - `who` to query the data on MotherDuck.
+schema: `who` to query the data on MotherDuck.

 The results can be assigned to a object in R, which I did.
 And since it is
 always fun to make a plot here is how it looks for the two cities where I